razimantv/AdventOfCode2023/24/readme.md

 **Problem Statement**: Find a constant-velocity straight line trajectory that will collide with all the particles.

 **Solution**: We have 6 unknowns: 3 coordinates and 3 velocity components.
 For every intersection with a particle, we get an additional unknown (intersection time).
 Solving simultaneously for 3 particles gives us a system of 9 equations (one per coordinate for each particle) and 9 unknowns.
-Unfortunately the equation is nonlinear, so use Sage to solve it.
+Unfortunately the equation is nonlinear, so use [Sagemath](https://www.sagemath.org/) to solve it.

 [**Code**](2.py)